MaxPiLab/handson-iot-raspberrypi/doc/rpi_os.md

 ## 2. Windows 10 IoT Core
-Yes, you can run Windows 10 on your Raspberry Pi, freeing you from Linux (if that's what you want).
-It even has the familiar Windows 10 style GUI.The biggest advantage the Windows 10 IoT core offers is that it integrates with the Visual Studio development tools.
+Yes, Raspberry Pi can run on Windows 10 ,freeing you from Linux.
+It even has the familiar Windows 10 style GUI.The biggest advantage the Windows 10 IoT core offers is that it integrates with the **Visual Studio** development tools.
 The platform supports both ARM or x86/x64 architectures.

 <p align="center">